Introduction

 Cash Flow Projections

-Cash flow projections highlight how an applicant will maintain adequate resources throughout the AFSL application process and post-approval period.
-The specific documents required to show cash flow projections depend on which of the 5 options provided by ASIC you choose to use:
+Cash flow projections are required to demonstrate how an applicant will maintain adequate financial resources to operate the business.
+The specific projections you will need to prepare for ASIC’s assessment depend on which of the 5 options you choose to use to meet the cash needs requirement:

 - Reasonable Estimate Projection Plus Cash Buffer